Lancaster and Preston Junction Railway: Transfer to the Lancaster Canal

 The L&PJR was also weakened by the friction and its dependency on the hostile NUR.
 In 1842 it sought a purchaser, either the B&PR which was in financial difficulties or the NUR, which declined.
-On 14 July 1842 the Lancaster Canal company agreed to take a 21-year lease of the L&PJR, effective from 1 September 1842 which was ratified by Parliament on 3 April 1843.
+On 14 July 1842 the Lancaster Canal Company agreed to take a 21-year lease of the L&PJR, effective from 1 September 1842 which was ratified by the Lancaster and Preston Junction Railway Act 1843 (6 & 7 Vict. c. iv) on 3 April 1843.
 The lease charge was £30,000 per annum.

 The detached B&PR station at Maxwell House continued to be used by the Lancaster trains, but when the B&PR was absorbed by the NUR in 1844, the station passed to the NUR who refused to use the station.
 The canal company had to negotiate a rent to use Butler Street station which was agreed from 13 February 1844.

 Lancaster and Carlisle Railway

 The Lancaster and Carlisle Railway was authorised on 6 June 1844, and the west coast main line was being created.
 The L&CR directors had an interest in the proper management of the L&PJR.
 In March 1844 a committee of the L&CR recommended leasing the Canal Company, and through that the L&PJR, but ambiguities in the lease of the L&PJR were discovered frustrating the plan.
 Further attempts to regularise matters were also unsuccessful.
 From 22 September 1846 the L&CR opened its line from Kendal to Lancaster, and its trains ran on to Preston without formal authorisation.
 The Lancaster station was a through station and the line by-passed the L&PJR terminus.
 By this time the London and North Western Railway, formed by amalgamating several networks including the North Union Railway, had come into being and was friendly to the L&CR, condoning the use of the Preston station.
-Meanwhile L&PJR trains operated independently from the original Lancaster station to Preston Dock Street.
+Meanwhile, L&PJR trains operated independently from the original Lancaster station to Preston Dock Street.